-NOTICE TO PHISON SERVED.

-You are served as an andividual citee.
-The time when a citation is deemed as a served on a party may vary depending on the method of serves for example, in 160 and child, or with whom said child resides, are required to appear with the child, and others cited may appear.
+NOTICE TO PERSON SERVED.
+You are served as an individual (tele The time when a citation is deemed served on a party may vary depending on the method of service for seample, ton 366.25, Code of Coult Procedure Sections 413.10 through 415.40 and Government Code Section 6064.
+Per-sons having custody or control of a child, or with whom said child reades, child, or with whom said child resides, are required to appear with the child, and others cited may appear.
 A pub-lished citation requires appearance of all persons cited (WIC 366.23 (4)).
-Date: 12/7/2021 JOHN A. CLARKE, Executive Officer, Clerk of the Superior Court By Louise Sterrett, Deputy Lox Angeles County.
-Coursel's Office.
+Date: 12/7/201 JOHN A. CLARKE, Executive Officer, Clerk of the Superior Court By Louise Sterrett, Deputy Los Angeles County.
+Coursel's Office